 Though the coursework involved in computer science and statistics is often quite different, the trading and investing careers they prepare students for tend to be quite similar.
 As previously mentioned, those with degrees in computer science often work as part of the risk management team or on the creation of complicated trading algorithms.
 This also tends to be where those with statistics degrees work, though a statistics degree arguably offers a bit more flexibility.

-Statistics is, therefore, a good degree option for those more interested in specializing in the quantitative side of finance, such as algorithmic trading, but who also want a degree that has applicability throughout finance (and even other industries).
+Statistics is, therefore, a good degree option for those more interested in specializing in the quantitative side of finance, such as [algorithmic trading/blog/algorithmic-trading-is-it-worth-it), but who also want a degree that has applicability throughout finance (and even other industries).

 We’ll lump these three together because though they’re all quite different, their implications for investing and trading careers are surprisingly similar.